-Initiative #115 presents the challenges for voters that the single subject requirement is intended to prevent.
+Initiative #128 presents the challenges for voters that the single subject requirement is intended to prevent.
 It combines different substantive aims (wine sales and delivery) that bear no necessary or logical relationship to each other.
 It packages in one measure topics (beer and other alcohol beverages) that the General Assembly has determined are "separate and distinct" as a matter of state regulatory policy at the retail level.
-It includes a novel procedural mechanism (repeal and reenact) to preempt competing legislation from the General Assembly or another ballot measure-even if those measures do not conflict with Initiative #115's substantive aims.
+Given these single subject violations, the Board erred by finding that it had jurisdiction over Initiative #128.